-The Clinical Exercise Physiology (CEP) Master of Science program focuses on advanced study of exercise physiology with a clinical emphasis in exercise prescription for special populations, including cardiac, bariatric, diabetes, pulmonary, cancer, arthritis, and more.
-Graduates of the MS CEP program pursue careers in diverse health and education settings that include cardiac and pulmonary rehabilitation, clinical exercise prescription, leadership in community and corporate fitness environments, strength and conditioning, and higher education.
+University of Mary's accredited Clinical Exercise Physiology (CEP) program focuses on advanced studies of exercise physiology with a clinical emphasis in exercise prescription for clinical populations, including cardiac, bariatric, diabetes, pulmonary, cancer, arthritis, and more.
+Graduates of the MS CEP program pursue careers in diverse health and education settings that include cardiac and pulmonary rehabilitation, clinical exercise prescription, leadership in the community and corporate fitness environments, strength and conditioning, and higher education.

-The MS degree in Clinical Exercise Physiology at the University of Mary is offered in a traditional and blended delivery format that includes online and face-to-face classes, enabling students to live and work in another community while completing the graduate degree.
+The MS degree in Clinical Exercise Physiology is accredited by the Committee on Accreditation for the Exercise Sciences.
+It is offered in a blended delivery format that includes online and face-to-face classes, enabling students to live and work in another community while completing the graduate degree.
 A GRE (Graduate Record Examination) is not required for this program.

 Clinical Exercise Physiology Program Highlights